 First of all, mental health should be your utmost priority.
 Learning new skills to manage stress and taking time to listen to your emotional needs is extremely important.
 Some ways in which you can do this is by taking a walk, listening to music, talking to a friend, attending an event, writing in a journal and starting a project.

-What’s more, your fellow students will be all in the same boat, so don’t think that you are the only one suffering from homesickness or struggling to adapt or make friends, because you are not alone.
+What’s more, your fellow students will be all in the same boat, so don’t think you're the only one suffering from homesickness or struggling to adapt or make friends, because you're not alone.

-Additionally, taking care of your physical health is pivotal in maintaining a healthy mind, so eating well and exercising regularly can make a positive impact to your overall well-being.
+Additionally, taking care of your physical health is pivotal in maintaining a healthy mind, so eating well and exercising regularly can make a positive impact on your overall wellbeing.

-Last, but not least, you should not forget that there is help available to you if you feel that you are struggling or just need someone to talk to.
+Last, but not least, you shouldn't forget there's help available to you if you feel you're struggling or just need someone to talk to.
 Universities offer a wide range of mental health support and counselling services, so don’t be afraid to take the first step and ask for help as this can make a huge difference not only to your time at university but to your life overall.